Newsom Issues Nation's First COVID Vaccine Mandate For All Schoolchildren

 “These numbers are amazingly low given that 3,000-plus schools are now open countywide,” county Health Director Barbara Ferrer said Thursday.

-She noted that though the number of outbreaks in schools has increased slightly in recent weeks, the overall number is small and largely related to youth sports.READ MORE: Caught On Video: 2 Wanted After Shooting In Playa Vista's Tech Center
+She noted that though the number of outbreaks in schools has increased slightly in recent weeks, the overall number is small and largely related to youth sports.READ MORE: Bank Of America's Online Services Goes Down For Customers Nationwide Friday

 The state’s vaccine mandate would take effect the semester after the federal government grants final approval.
 If it comes in January, then the mandate would take effect in July.